What are the advantages and disadvantages of hire purchase?

 Thinking about getting a car on hire purchase?
-As with any financial decision, it’s good to weigh up the advantages and disadvantages first so you can make the right decision for you.
+As with any financial decision, it’s good to weigh up the advantages and disadvantages first so you can make the right decision for yourself.

 Hire purchase is a finance option that allows you to spread the cost of buying your car over a period of time rather than paying for it all in one go.

-For all intents and purposes, it’s as the name suggests – you hire the car for the length of the agreement, with the option to purchase at the end or, alternatively, part-exchange and upgrade to a newer vehicle.
+For all intents and purposes, it’s as the name suggests – you hire the car for the length of the agreement, with the option to purchase at the end or part-exchange and upgrade to a newer vehicle.

 Once you’ve decided on the car you want, you’ll know how much you need to borrow.
-Then, an affordable deposit amount can be agreed.
-In most cases, the deposit is usually 10% or more of the car, although at Hippo Motor Finance, all our vehicles come with a £0 deposit option.
+Then, an affordable deposit amount can be agreed upon.
+In most cases, the deposit is usually 10% or more of the car, although, at Hippo Motor Finance, all our vehicles come with a £0 deposit option.

 The larger the deposit you put down at the start, the lower your monthly payments will be.
 And, of course, this works the other way too.
 If you make a smaller deposit, it’ll mean your monthly repayments will be more.

-The monthly repayment amount is calculated by using the value of the car at the time you sign the agreement, along with the interest that’s due.
+The monthly repayment amount is calculated using the value of the car when you sign the agreement, along with the interest that’s due.
 Then it’s divided by the length of time you want the agreement to run over.

 Most hire purchase terms run over a period of 12 to 60 months (one to five years).
 Naturally, the longer the term, the lower the monthly repayments.

-Interest rates available to you will vary, but your credit score plays a very important part in which deals you’ll be eligible for.
+Interest rates available to you will vary, but your credit score plays an essential part in which deals you’ll be eligible for.

-Usually, the better your credit score, the less of a risk you are deemed by the lender and so the less interest you’ll pay.
+Usually, the better your credit score, the less of a risk the lender deems you, and so the less interest you’ll pay.

-With many hire purchase agreements, at the end of the term when all the monthly repayments have been met, there’s a small ‘option to purchase’ fee.
+At the end of the term, with many hire purchase agreements, when all the monthly repayments have been met, there’s a small ‘option to purchase’ fee.
 Once that has been made, you become the legal owner of the car.

 Although the term of your agreement is fixed, it does allow for a degree of flexibility.
 So, if your financial situation changes, you can potentially pay in full and settle the agreement earlier on, depending on your contract’s terms and conditions.